 - The provision of facilities for experimental animals that meet the highest international standards.

 - The training of specialized professional and technical staff who can assist and supervise researchers in carrying out approved research projects involving experimental animals.

 - Assuring that all ethical and legal requirements for the care and use of experimental animals, as set out in the National Standard, are met, thus protecting both the researcher and the University against possible legal actions.

 - The improvement of the general standard of animal experimentation and ensuring that animal use is justified.

-Establishment of the UPBRC was preceded by extensive negotiations between the faculties involved.
+Establishment of OVARU was preceded by extensive negotiations between the faculties involved.
 Agreement was reached that in order to meet the above requirements, and to justify the considerable investment by the university, it was essential that its facilities should be used whenever possible.

 Consequently the Grové Animal Centre at the Faculty of Health Sciences and various other small animal housing units were closed down and all experimental procedures which involves animals and which will benefit man or other animals must be done at the UPBRC.
 However, the following exceptions to this rule were agreed upon:

 - Where animals are used for teaching purposes they may be housed at the relevant department, provided that adequate housing and qualified staff are available and have been approved by the AEC.